How To File Bankruptcy for Free in Connecticut

 Mail Documents to Your Trustee

-Your two most recently filed federal income tax returns.
+Your two most recent federal tax returns

 Take a Debtor Education Course